Dyer-Ives Poetry Competition Launches February 1Jan 28, 2022 11:12AM ● By Two Eagles Marcus

 Local poets judge the first tier of the competition.
 They decide which poems continue on to the national judge, who makes the final decisions.
 Past national judges include William Stafford, Gwendolyn Brooks, Anne Sexton, James Wright, Diane Wakoski, Robert Bly, Naomi Shihab Nye, former United States Poet Laureate Billy Collins, as well as former Grand Rapids Poet Laureates, Linda Nemec Foster and Patricia Clark.

 Kent County residents can submit one original, unpublished poem to the Dyer-Ives Poetry Competition during the month of February.
-Divided into five categories that span all ages, the Dyer-Ives Poetry Competition offers $900 in prizes to winning poems, as well as publication and a public reading held during Grand Rapids' Festival of the Arts in June.
+Divided into eight categories that span all ages, the Dyer-Ives Poetry Competition offers $875 in prizes to winning poems, as well as publication and a public reading held during Grand Rapids' Festival of the Arts in June.

 Guidelines for Submitting a Poem

-- One poem per person will be accepted.
+One poem per person will be accepted.
 The poem must be original and unpublished.
-For complete submission guidelines, visit grpl.org/dyer-ives.
+For complete submission guidelines, visit www.grpl.org/dyer-ives.

 Supported by a grant from the Grand Rapids Public Library Foundation-Dyer-Ives Foundation Poetry Fund, the competition is proud to carry on the mission to encourage excellence in writing and provide recognition for local work of high quality.